gazebosim/docs/tutorials/sensor/sensor_demo.md

  * `<always_on>`: if true the sensor will always be updated according to the `<update_rate>`.
  * `<visualize>`: if true the sensor is visualized in the GUI.

-Now run the world
+Now run the world:

 `ign gazebo sensor_tutorial.sdf`

-Look at the lidar messages on the `/lidar` topic, specifically the `ranges` data.
+Look at the lidar messages on the `/lidar` topic, specifically the `ranges` data:

 `ign topic -e -t /lidar`

-The lidar message has following attributes.
+The lidar message has the following attributes:

 ```
 message LaserScan